There are a number of ways that burns and scalds can be sustained, with some burns being severe and life-threatening.

 First-degree burns affect only the outer layer of skin.
-The burn site is red and dry, but with no blisters present.
-There will usually be an increase or decrease in the skin colour.
+The burn site will appear red and dry, but with no blisters present.
+There will usually be an increase or decrease in normal skin colour.

 Second-degree (partial thickness) burns:

-Second-degree burns involve the epidermis and part of the dermis layer of skin.
+Second-degree burns involve the epidermis (outermost) and part of the dermis (innermost), layer of skin.
 The burn site will be red and may have blisters and swelling.

 Third-degree (full thickness) burns:

-Call an ambulance for any partial or full thickness burns, chemical burns, suspected internal electrical burns or any deep burns larger than 5% of the body area.
+Always call an ambulance for any partial or full thickness burns, chemical burns, suspected internal electrical burns, or any deep burns larger than 5% of the body area.

 3. REMOVE CLOTHING AND JEWELLERY FROM THE AREA

-Quickly remove any clothing or jewellery near the burnt area of skin.
-However, do NOT try to remove anything that’s stuck to the burnt skin as this could cause more damage.
-It is important to remove clothing and jewellery where possible, as they can trap heat onto the skin and can restrict blood flow to the area if it starts to swell.
+Quickly remove any clothing or jewellery near the burnt area of skin, as they can trap heat and restrict blood flow to the area if it starts to swell.
+However, do NOT try to remove anything that is stuck to the burnt skin as this could cause more damage.

 4. COOL THE BURN WITH COOL OR LUKEWARM WATER

-Cool the burnt area with clean water from a clean container or a tap continuously for 20 minutes or more.
+Cool the burned area with clean water from a clean container or a tap continuously for 20 minutes or more.
 During this time, only apply the water to the burned area.
 Keep the patient warm with a blanket to keep the rest of the casualty warm while the burn is being cooled.
-Keeping warm will prevent hypothermia, where a person’s body temperature drops below 35°C (95F).
+Maintaining overall body warmth will prevent hypothermia, (a condition where body temperature drops below 35C/95F).
 This is a risk if you are cooling a large burnt area, particularly in young children and elderly people.

 5. DRESS THE BURN

-Once that you have ensured that the burnt area has cooled efficiently, loosely apply a hydrogel burn dressing if available.
-If not, you can apply cling film to the area, as this will help prevent infection.
+Once you are sure that the burnted area has cooled efficiently, loosely apply a hydrogel burn dressing if available.
+If not, apply kitchen cling film over the burn to help prevent infection.
 Do NOT use ice, creams oil or other substances.
 They will not help the wound to heal and they may cause infection or more damage.

 6. WHEN TO GO TO A&E:

-If someone has breathed in smoke or fumes, they should also seek medical attention.
+If someone has inhaled, gasped, or breathed in smoke or fumes, they should also seek medical attention.
 Some symptoms may be delayed and can include coughing, a sore throat, difficulty breathing or facial burns.

 7. CHEMICAL BURNS

-A. Before approaching a casualty that has chemical burns, you must first protect yourself from harm by wearing the appropriate Respiratory and Personal Protective Equipment (RPE and PPE).
+A. Before approaching any casualty that has chemical burns, you must first protect yourself from harm by wearing the appropriate Respiratory and Personal Protective Equipment (RPE and PPE).

-B. Call 999 if the burn in severe.
+B. Call 999 if the burn is severe.
 The decision to call the emergency services needs to be based on the severity of the situation.

-C. Remove any contaminated clothing from the casualty, using scissors if necessary.
-Do not further contaminate any part of the casualty’s body while you are removing their clothing.
+C. Remove any contaminated clothing from the casualty; using scissors if necessary.
+Be careful not further contaminate any part of the casualty’s body while you are removing their clothing.

 D. Shower the contaminated area with clean water until the ambulance arrives.
-Ensure that the water doesn’t spread the contamination.
+Ensure that the water does not spread the contamination.

-E. Identify the chemical that has caused the burn, as this could help healthcare professionals treat the burn.
+E. Try to identify the chemical that has caused the burn; this will save time and help healthcare professionals to decide on treatment. could help healthcare professionals treat the burn.

-F. Go to A&E if an ambulance was not called.
+F. Go to A&E if an ambulance has not been called.